 RH: I’m Roger Harrison, 57, from the Vale of Glamorgan, South Wales.
 It’s a beautiful part of the world and has a dramatic coastline.
 I was born and brought up in the Vale but I’ve lived in other parts of the UK – London, Oxford and, for 16 years, Bath.
 I moved back to the Vale 15 years ago.

-I’ve done a number of different things in my life, Property Management, running a web hosting company, and currently I’m a chauffeur.
+I’ve done a number of different things in my life, Property Management, running a web hosting company and currently, I’m a chauffeur.
 I’ve driven various different celebrities as a chauffeur, including Enrique Iglesias and Bob Dylan.
 It’s always tempting to ask if I can photograph them but it would be unprofessional, so I don’t.

-I also drive a local County Borough Mayor and I do sometimes double as event photographer.
+I also drive a local County Borough Mayor and I do sometimes double as an event photographer.
 Once I’ve taken a couple of obligatory snaps on digital I usually get one of my film cameras out and start taking ‘real’ photos.
 One of my favourites is visiting Centenarians.
 The Mayor visits people on their 100th and 105th birthday and each year after that.
-We’ve had a couple of 106 year olds in the last few years.
+We’ve had a couple of 106-year-olds in the last few years.
 This has enabled me to do my Centenarians project.
 The photograph above of Mrs Edith Williams is a sample from the project.

 We also visit people on their 60th and 70th wedding anniversary.
 I usually take my Rolleicord which was made in the 1950s and is the type of camera that could conceivably have been used to take their wedding photos.